Auburn Players to Watch Against Iowa - First Round

 Top Auburn Players to Watch vs. Iowa - First Round

-The Auburn Tigers (20-12) and the Iowa Hawkeyes (19-13) are set to play in the first round of the NCAA tournament on Thursday at Legacy Arena at BJCC, with a tip-off time of 6:50 PM ET.
-When these two squads hit the floor, Johni Broome and Kris Murray are two players to watch.
+When the Auburn Tigers (20-12) and Iowa Hawkeyes (19-13) match up in the first round of the NCAA tournament at Legacy Arena at BJCC on Thursday at 6:50 PM ET, Johni Broome and Kris Murray will be two of the high-profile players to watch.

-In the article below, we'll give you all the info you need to know about who to look out for in this matchup on TNT.
+In the article below, we'll give you all the info you need to know about who to watch in this matchup on TNT.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!